beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

   -  propose regions.
 Classify proposed regions one at a time.
 Output label + bounding box.
 RCNN not trust the bounding box which is given, but also output bounding box ($$b_x,b_y,b_h,b_w$$)
   -  <span style="background-color:#FFFF00"> Downside:  it is quite slow (classify region one at the time)</span>
 -  **Fast R-CNN**:
    -  propose regions.
-Use convolution implementation of sliding widows to classify all the proposed regions. (use convolutional implementation of sliding windows).
+Use <span style="color:red">convolution implementation</span> of sliding widows to classify all the proposed regions. (use convolutional implementation of sliding windows).
    -  **Downside**: the <span style="color:red">clustering step</span> to propose the regions is still quite slow
-- **Faster R-CNN**: Use convolutional network instead of segmentation algorithms to propose regions.
+- **Faster R-CNN**: <span style="color:red">Use convolutional network instead of segmentation algorithms to propose regions</span>.
 Faster R-CNN implementation are usually still quite a bit slower than the YOLO algorithm

 <br/><br/><br/>